Visiting the archaeological site of Knossos is definitely one of the best things to do on Crete.

 You can also get there by bus from Iraklion, and there are numerous organised excursions which include Knossos from most of the main tourist towns on Crete.

 The archaeological site at Knossos is normally open every day in summer from about 8am to 7pm (closes 3pm on Sundays).
 Winter hours from November to March are usually 8am-3pm daily.
-However, given the current financial unrest in Greece, these hours can change so always check locally if planning a visit.
+However, these hours can change so always check locally if planning a visit.
 There is a modest admission fee.